The Greasy Skull

 “The kissing closet’s the fifth door on the left!”

 Alas coughed when he passed the fifth door on the left, but Pinwhistle did not slow down or look anywhere but forward.
 He opened the door to the lab and welcomed her inside.
-He didn’t see the harm in them being there, after all Rob had told him to show her the ship and the lab wasn’t a separate entity pulled behind the Mop by tow ropes.
+He didn’t see the harm in them being there.
+Rob had told him to show her the ship after all; the lab wasn’t a separate entity pulled behind the Mop by tow ropes.
 It was just a room, one he had cleaned every five days since he’d been aboard.

 Any space not occupied by shelves had cabinets or odd wardrobes with metal doors.
 Glass jars the size of his torso were held in place by locks and chains and were filled with colorful powders and sands, some of which swirled in their containers of their own accord.
 Skeletons of sea creatures, their bones glued together with a puffy orange adhesive, hung from the ceiling by their tails and tail fins.
 Fuzzy tidywings, gray bugs with round paper-thick wings, fluttered about and cleaned the surfaces of the lab by gobbling up any shellfish spores or infectious remnants of the Captain’s experiments.
 They had a large fibrous nest adhered to the wall, and there was a machined clock nestled in the wisps on its left side.
 Half the clock was blue with green numbers and the other half was yellow with orange numbers.